alimid/Workshop-in-Reponsible-AI/README.md

 conda activate rai_ws

-Then navigate to the repository by the cd command.
+Then navigate to the repository by the (cd command on windows).
 When you are located in the repository, write:

 jupyter notebook